 Welcome to Year One!

-Your teachers are Mrs Jardine, Mrs Broad and Mrs Carton.
-Our teaching assistants are: Mrs Coster, Miss Edgeworth and Mr Langford.
+Your teachers are Mrs Broad, Miss Jardine, Miss Fordham.
+Our teaching assistants are: Mrs Coster, Miss Harvey and Mrs Palmer.

-Thank you for supporting your child through Beat That Maths it really does make a difference with their progress and we are already seeing children move on to the next Clic level.
-The sheets will continue to come home on Fridays for you to see how they have done.
+Thank you for supporting your child it really does make a big difference to their progress.
 We do lots of counting in Year One, up to 100 and beyond, forwards and backwards!
 We count to and from 100 in tens and fives.
 We also count to and from 20 in twos.
-We use numberlines, counters, numicon and dienes to help us add and take away.
+We use number lines, counters, numicon and dienes to help us add and take away.
 We will be dividing and multiplying using practical objects.
 We will be investigating fractions looking at halves and quarters.
 We investigate and use number bonds to solve real stories (word problems).
 Number bonds to 10 and 20 and telling the time using o’clock and half past continue to be Year One goals.

 The children will be expected to write in full sentences using capital letters and full stops.
-Wherever possible encourage your child to use an exclamation mark and question mark where appropriate.
+Wherever possible encourage your child to form letters correctly, use an exclamation mark and question mark where appropriate.
 We encourage the children to write freely using phonetically plausible spellings however they do need to know as many of the High Frequency Words as possible.
-These will be sent home as homework.
+These are in the homework book.
 Also, being able to order and spell the days of the week, recite the letter names of the alphabet and write capital letters will help your child progress.

 Phonics and reading

 We will be carrying on with our daily phonics and guided reading activities.
 When reading at home here are a few games that you can play: